lammps/lammps/doc/src/bond_table.rst

 length is to the distance in the table with the lowest potential energy.

 Following a blank line, the next N lines list the tabulated values.
-On each line, the 1st value is the index from 1 to N, the 2nd value is the bond length r (in distance units), the 3rd value is the energy (in energy units), and the 4th is the force (in force units).
+On each line, the first value is the index from 1 to N, the second value is the bond length r (in distance units), the third value is the energy (in energy units), and the fourth is the force (in force units).
 The bond lengths must range from a LO value to a HI value, and increase from one line to the next.
 If the actual bond length is ever smaller than the LO value or larger than the HI value, then the calculation is